Health Emergency Labor Standards Act (HELSA) Implementation

 Overview

-HELSA establishes the following requirements for an infectious or contagious disease like COVID-19 during a declared public health emergency:
+HELSA establishes requirements to prevent workplace spread of an infectious or contagious disease like COVID-19 during a declared public health emergency:

-- Employers are prohibited from discharge, replacement, or discrimination of high-risk employees for seeking accommodations or utilizing leave to protect against an infectious or contagious disease.
+- Employers are prohibited from discharge, replacement, or discrimination of high-risk employees for seeking accommodations or using leave to protect against an infectious or contagious disease.

 - Employers must notify employees, union representatives, and employers of subcontracted employees of potential exposure to an infectious or contagious disease.